Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 Here we are detecting requests as duplicates solely based on their AppEui, DevEui and DevNonce.
-If there is a cache hit (a request with the same values for these fields within the retention period of the cache) the request is considered a duplicate and dropped immediately.
+If there is a cache hit (a request with the same values for these fields within the retention period of the cache) the request is considered a `Duplicate` and dropped immediately.
+We are not differentiating the cases of `SoftDuplicate` and `DuplicateDueToResubmission` here.

 #### General notes

 - Deduplication at this level is one of the first things that happen before a request is processed.
   We considered even moving this higher up the processing stack when we construct the LNS DTOs.
-The problem with this approach was that at that stage we don't have the deduplication strategy employed.
+The problem with this approach was that at that stage we don't yet have the deduplication strategy information.
 The strategy affects the decision making as we saw before and it is stored on the device twin which is available later on the processing stack.
-- The frame counter strategy does not influence the way this deduplication works but influences the deduplcation across network servers.
+- The frame counter strategy does not influence the way this deduplication works but influences the deduplication between network servers.
 - This logic is tested with a combination of unit, integration and E2E tests.

 ### 2. Deduplication between different network servers